ucberkeley/brc-cyberinfrastructure/photoscancontainer/README.md

 saved project in 0.014898 sec
 ```

-Deeper exercise of Photoscan functionality should probably not use the sample images of a coffeecup.
+Deeper exercise of Photoscan functionality should probably not use the sample images of a coffee cup.
 Instead, use images provided by the Photoscan vendor (Agisoft) at http://www.agisoft.com/downloads/sample-data/ with appropriate changes to the/a test script.

 **Note**: *These instructions supercede a previous set that involved building a Docker container and pulling it into Singularity.
 As of Singularity v2.6.0 and Photoscan 1.4.3, the method given here is the one that works (and is faster besides).*